Autodesk-Forge/forge-tutorial-postman/ModelDerivative_01/instructions/before_you_begin.md

 # Before you begin...

-## Import the Postman Collection and Postman Environment.
+## Import the Postman Collection and Postman environment.

 Postman Collections are groups of prepopulated HTTP requests.
 They can also contain scripts that are executed when you send an HTTP request, and/or when you recieve a response.